Why you should use the Lifecycle Stage property

 Alternatively, you can manually set lifecycle stage for an individual contact, use a workflow to automatically change a lifecycle stage when a contact triggers the starting condition of that workflow, or you can set a lifecycle stage by using a hidden form field.

 You can set a lifecycle stage for a contact manually through the Contact Profile.
 From a contact's profile, select View all properties.

 This will take you to the Manage properties screen where you can search for the lifecycle stage property.
 When you locate the property, click within the field to change the property value, then click Save.

-You can also create a workflow to set a contact's lifecycle stage.
+You can also create a workflow to set a contact's lifecycle stage (Marketing Professional and Enterprise only).
 For example, you could create a workflow that enrolls people from a certain contact list of trade show attendees and sets their Lifecycle Stage to Marketing Qualified Lead.

-Lastly, you can set a lifecycle stage through a form field.
+Lastly, you can set a lifecycle stage through a form field (Marketing Basic, Professional, and Enterprise only).
 On your form, set the Lifecycle Stage field as a hidden field by hovering over the fireld and clicking the pencil icon.
 Next, choose the Make field hidden checkbox.
 When a contact fills out their information, the Lifecycle Stage field will automatically be filled.

 You can be certain your field is a hidden field when you see the blue eye present on the field in your form builder.